hifiberry/hifiberry-dsp/doc/restapi.md

 **Query Parameters:**

 - `checksum` (optional): DSP profile checksum to get filters for.
 If not specified, returns filters for all profiles.
+- `current` (optional): Set to `true` to get filters for the currently active DSP profile.
+This automatically determines the current checksum and returns filters for that profile.

 **Example Requests:**